18F/hub/_pages/qa/vision-benefits-insurance.md

 ## When can I sign up for vision coverage?

-You must sign up within 60 days of joining 18F, after a qualifying life event, or during open season, which takes place annually in late November and early December.
+You must sign up within 60 days of joining 18F, after a qualifying life event, or during open season.
+Open Season typically runs from the Monday of the second full workweek in November through the Monday of the second full workweek in December.

 ## Do I need additional vision insurance?